MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/webinars.md

 | **App discovery and log collector configuration** [Watch now](https://youtu.be/6SwTGf1HTYI) |
 | **Connecting third-party apps** [Watch now](https://youtu.be/Tk0tnPvx6_M) |
 | **Automation and integration with Microsoft Flow** [Watch now](https://youtu.be/M-JTAk4SDUQ) |

-If you have questions about something covered in any of these webinars, you can ask them on our [webinar Q&A](https://aka.ms/MCASQandA) site.

 To receive updates for our webinar recordings, you can subscribe to our [YouTube channel](https://aka.ms/YouTubeSecurityCommunity).